by Jeff Shibley Here's my encounter with a Bra Tree contributor.

 Even dining in Colorado is an adventure

-►Fabulously Famous Winter Holiday Events: Thanksgiving - Christmas - New Years Eve - Martin Luther King Weekend – Presidents Weekend - Mardi Gras - St. Patricks Day - Spring Break - Easter
+►Fabulously Famous Colorado Winter Holiday Events: Thanksgiving - Christmas - New Years Eve - Martin Luther King Weekend – Presidents Weekend - Mardi Gras - St. Patricks Day - Spring Break - Easter

-►Enjoy the Front Range before or after heading up: Denver, Fort Collins, Boulder, Colorado Springs, Pueblo
+►Enjoy the Front Range Before or After Heading Up: Denver, Fort Collins, Boulder, Colorado Springs, Pueblo

-►Extreme to Wild to Fun - Colorado's Inconic Top Adventure Winter Sports Competitions
+►Top Winter Sports Events - Colorado's Inconic Top Adventure Winter Sports Competitions

-►Popular Winter Sports: Hockey, Ice Racing, Basketball, Football, Mountain Sports, Fat Bike, Snow Sports, Fishing (See the full Colorado Sports Guide)
+►Popular Colorado Winter Sports: Hockey, Ice Racing, Basketball, Football, Mountain Sports, Fat Bike, Snow Sports, Fishing (See the full Colorado Sports Guide)